daniil0040/drugStoreDelivery/README.md

 -- Add users roles as [ADMIN,USER]

--- Personal settings profile with ability change name and avatar
+-- Personal settings profile with ability change name and avatar ✅

--- Ability to view and manage personal orders by USER and view and manage all orders by ADMIN
+-- Ability to view and manage personal orders by USER ✅ and view and manage all orders by ADMIN

--- Ability to cancel order which currently is in a pending status
+-- Ability to cancel order which currently is in a pending status ✅

 -- Ability to block user accounts by ADMIN

--- Ability to create an order like a guest
+-- Ability to create an order like a guest✅

--- Autocomplete if user is loged in or ability login from cart
+-- Autocomplete if user is loged in✅ or ability login from cart

 -- Add roles and phone number to DB ✅

--- Ability to add phone number
+-- Ability to add phone number✅

 -- Get and display pharmacies and reletive medicines from DB ✅

 -- Show stores on the map just if medicines from that stores in the cart

--- Connect cart directly to user account
+-- Connect cart directly to user account ✅

+-- Add fonts into the project